-You could ask the driver to provide their own, but you can probably get a free device with service contract and a basic data plan for around fifteen dollars a month if the company is providing the device.
-This is what makes BigRoad one of the most affordable options on the market right now.
+Moreover, you can probably get a free device with a service contract and a basic data plan for around fifteen dollars a month.
+This is what makes Big Road one of the most affordable options on the market right now.

 ELD Driver Card and Malfunction Guide